Gowiem/Sisyphus/README.md

 `rake db:reset`

-###Need the data for some reason?
+###Need to change the data for some reason?

 Check out 'db/seeds.rb'.
-It's just a simple ruby file which you can probably figure out and change depending on what you want.
+It's just a simple ruby file which you can probably figure out by looking at it and change it depending on what you want.
 If you change something however make sure to run `rake db:reset` again as this will populate your changes.

 ## Useful Resources